-Paddle is the Merchant of Record for the Seller and authorised reseller of the Product which means that you acquire the Product from Paddle using the Services, but it is licensed by the Seller.
+Paddle is the Merchant of Record for the Supplier and authorised reseller of the Product which means that you acquire the Product from Paddle using the Services, but it is licensed by the Supplier.

 Please read the Agreement carefully.
 By placing an order with us, you agree to the terms and conditions set out in both this Agreement and the Seller Agreement.

 WHERE A PRODUCT IS DIGITAL CONTENT WHICH IS AVAILABLE FOR IMMEDIATE DOWNLOAD, BY DOWNLOADING THE PRODUCT, YOU CONSENT TO IMMEDIATE PERFORMANCE OF THIS AGREEMENT AND ACKNOWLEDGE THAT YOU WILL LOSE YOUR RIGHT OF WITHDRAWAL FROM THIS AGREEMENT ONCE THE DOWNLOAD OR STREAMING OF THE DIGITAL CONTENT HAS BEGUN

 If you are a Consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident.
 Nothing in this Agreement, including the Governing Law clause, affects your rights as a consumer to rely on such mandatory provisions of local law.

 “Business” means a Buyer who is purchasing the Product or using the Services in connection with their trade, business, craft or profession;